openid-provider-commands September 2025

 }

-Account Commands that operate on an Account.
+Account Commands operate on an Account.
 Support for any Account Command is OPTIONAL.
-Account Commands are executed on an RP Account identified by the iss and sub Claims in a Command Token.
-Account Commands include Lifecycle Commands and the Unauthorize Command.
+Account Commands are executed on an RP Account identified in a Command Token by the aud_sub claim if provided by the RP during account resolution, or the iss and sub claims.
+Account Commands include Lifecycle Commands, the Invalidate Command, and the Migrate Command.

 Lifecycle Commands are defined for each transition defined in ISO 24760-1 (2019-05 edition), Section 7.2 for Accounts in an RP's identity register as defined in Section 3.4.5.